Enes Rujović

-Enes Rujović (born 29 May 1989) is a Slovenian football midfielder who plays for Ilirija 1911 in the Slovenian Second League.
+Enes Rujović (born 29 May 1989) is a Slovenian football midfielder who plays for SV Rohrbach an der Lafnitz.

 Club career

 Born in Ljubljana, he started his career in youth selections of Olimpija.
 He was later transferred to city rival Interblock, where he stayed for two seasons, playing 16 games.
 In the 2008–09 season, he was loaned to Livar, where he played 14 games and scored 5 goals.
 Before the 2009–10 season he joined Olimpija Ljubljana.

 International career

 He made his debut for Slovenia U21 in a friendly match against Bosnia and Herzegovina U21, which took place on 11 August 2009.
 He played in the second half of the match.